evg4b/fisherman/docs/configuration/shell-script.md

 ## Shell for system

-Currently, only the following system shells are supported (They cannot be changed or configured.):
+Currently, only the following system shells are supported (They can be globally with field `default-shell` or with field `shell` fore each script directly):

 - **Linux** - `bash`
 - **Mac OS** - `bash`